pknell/gitlab-terraform/blog.md

 At the left of the above diagram, we have RunnerIamRole & RunnerInstanceProfile.
 These are for giving the EC2 instance (that runs the GitLab Runner) permission to assume the roles of the other accounts.
-The CloudFormation template for RunnerIamRole & RunnerInstanceProfile follows:
+The CloudFormation template for RunnerIamRole & RunnerInstanceProfile looks like:

 ```
   RunnerIamRole: